GaspardMar/MEASpikeR/README.md

 ![](img/example_detection_rate.png)

+In addition, this function returns an excel file called "AWSDR" with date and time as suffix and contains as many sheets as there are conditions.
+Each sheet contains a table with two columns.
+The first column indicates time, and the second column indicates the firing rate.

-These pictures are saved in the output directory you have precised in the `output_directory` argument.
+These pictures and this excel file are saved in the output directory you have precised in the `output_directory` argument.

 ## Step 5: Quantitative data analyses functions